-Designed for artists concentrating their energies on the full-time development of their discipline, who hold an undergraduate education in music or its equivalent.
+Designed for artists concentrating on the full-time development of their discipline, holding an undergraduate music education or its equivalent.

-Whether you dwell in the city or study abroad, USC and the USC Thornton School of Music offer pathways and resources to support your journey.
+Whether you dwell in the city or study abroad, USC and the Thornton School of Music offer resources to support your journey.

 Los Angeles is home to over nine million people from more than 140 countries.
-Reside in one of its historic districts or apply for USC campus housing.
+USC Thornton’s location allows you to engage with this dynamic city via scholarship and practice.

 USC Thornton belongs to a consortium of international schools of music and conservatories, creating global gateways for students.

-Jason King, renowned musician, journalist and scholar, will begin his tenure as Dean at the USC Thornton School of Music on July 1, 2023.
-King earned his PhD in performance studies from NYU, though his musical interests and accomplishments span many genres.
-He currently serves as chair of the Clive Davis Institute of Recorded Music at Tisch School of the Arts.
+Jason King, Dean of the USC Thornton School of Music, is a multi-talented Canadian-American scholar, journalist, author, musician, performer, producer, songwriter, radio and video host and event curator.
+King earned his PhD in performance studies from New York University, and formerly served as chair of the Clive Davis Institute of Recorded Music at Tisch School of the Arts.